pytorch/serve/benchmarks/README.md

 - throughput: Run inference with enough threads to occupy all workers and ensure full saturation of resources to find the throughput.
 The number of threads defaults to 100.
 - latency: Run inference with a single thread to determine the latency
 - ping: Test the throughput of pinging against the frontend
-- load: Loads the same model many times in parallel.
-The number of loads is given by the "count" option and defaults to 16.
 - repeated_scale_calls: Will scale the model up to "scale_up_workers"=16 then down to "scale_down_workers"=1 then up and down repeatedly.
-TBD :
 - multiple_models: Loads and scales up three models (1. squeeze-net and 2. resnet), at the same time, runs inferences on them, and then scales them down.
 Use the options "urlN", "modelN_name", "dataN" to specify the model url, model name, and the data to pass to the model respectively.  data1 and data2 are of the format "&apos;Some garbage data being passed here&apos;" and data3 is the filesystem path to a file to upload.

-We also support compound benchmarks:
-TBD :
 - concurrent_inference: Runs the basic benchmark with different numbers of threads

-## Benchmarking by launching docker container: [TBD]

 ## Benchmarking in dev/local environment: